lyteword/chspurgeon-tod/volume-3/psalm-63.md

 (d) Perseverance in seeking. *To follow* implies this, and to follow *hard* implies it more strongly.
 It is as if the psalmist had said, "Does God retire?
 I will pursue.
 Does he withhold the blessing?
 I will wrestle with him till I obtain it.
 He long waited to be gracious, and I will now wait till he is so."

-2\.We are to enquire the reason why David thus followed hard after God.
+2\.
+We are to enquire the reason why David thus followed hard after God.

 (a) Guilt and distress followed hard after him.